Social isn’t something you become. It’s something you are.

 Engaged Customers Are Passionate – and Loyal

-So why do I get hot under the collar when people slag-off Google+?
-The same reason why the armchair sports critic shouts at the TV when their team makes a bad play.
+So why do I get hot under the collar when people slag-off Google, or think that Beats headphones sound better than ones from Sennheiser?
+The same reason why that armchair sports critic shouts at the TV when their team makes a bad play.
 Because customers want more from companies than creative marketing, nice-looking ads, or loyalty rewards.

 There’s passion.
-They want to be heard – and want to know that you’re listening.
+They want to be heard – and want to know you’re listening.
 They want more.
 They want recognition, information, direction, resolution, commitment.
 They want value.
 They want to be part of what you’re building, and they’ll reward you with their insight, opinion – and devotion.
+They want to feel part of what you’ve built, and what you’re building.

 Will you let them?
-That’s the real question that a business needs to ask itself.
+That’s the real question that any aspirational social business needs to ask itself.
 Forget the veneer of pithy comment, inbound marketing campaigns and viral YouTube videos for a moment.
 What we’re talking about is something far bigger than Marketing, Manufacturing, Sales, or Customer Service.

 For many companies, developing the social-side of their brand has become part-and-parcel of today’s commercial landscape.
 Not only does it give businesses an opportunity to build relationships, increasingly it’s become expected by customers.